exonum/exonum-doc/src/get-started/timestamping-tutorial.md

 creating requires a single transaction type - adding timestamps to the blockchain.

-First, we import the structures we need from Exonum core and the time oracle.
+First, we import the structures we need from Exonum core and the Time Oracle.
 Here we also indicate a connection to the schema we have configured previously in [src/schema.rs][src/schema.rs] and the `TIMESTAMPING_SERVICE` constant declared in [src/lib.rs][src/lib.rs].